 Clozapine is a high risk medicine used in the treatment of treatment resistant schizophrenia

-This training course is designed to provide education about the use of this medicine and links to further education for clinicians who are involved in the management of Clozapine.
+This module is designed to provide education about the use of this medicine and links to further education for clinicians who are involved in the management of Clozapine.

-This course is designed for all health professionals involved in the management of clozapine.
+This module is designed for all health professionals involved in the management of clozapine.

-This course is intended for all healthcare staff involved in the management of high risk medicines.
+This module is intended for all healthcare staff involved in the management of high risk medicines.

-The course is designed to take about an hour and a half to complete.
+The module is designed to take about an hour and a half to complete.
 This does not include the reading of additional or optional texts which are provided throughout.

 On successful completion of the assessments you can download a certificate of completion.

-This course aligns with the National Safety and Quality Health Service Standards, Second Edition – Standards 1, 2, 4 & 6.
+This module aligns with the National Safety and Quality Health Service Standards, Second Edition – Standards 1, 2, 4 & 6.

-This course content was developed by the Australian Commission on Safety and Quality in Health Care and is protected by copyright under a Creative Commons Attribution-Non-Commercial-Share Alike (BY-NC-ND) 4.0 International License.
+This module content was developed by the Australian Commission on Safety and Quality in Health Care and is protected by copyright under a Creative Commons Attribution-Non-Commercial-Share Alike (BY-NC-ND) 4.0 International License.

 The content is provided in good faith by the Commission for information purposes.
 It is not a substitute for, and is not intended to replace, any specific policies, guidelines or requirements for your local health network or health service.